Why You Should Open Up Your Fire

 Bring a Cosy Atmosphere

-Have you ever heard anyone say there’s nothing quite like the gentle hum of an electric fire or the silent flickers of gas?
+Ever heard anyone say there’s nothing quite like the gentle hum of an electric fire or the silent flickers of gas?
 No, that’s because no one ever does.
+It’s not the same is it?

 “It may be strictly from an aesthetically pleasing point of view, but curling up on the sofa, the flames crackling and spitting in the fireplace, creates a much stronger ambiance.” – Petria Field, Owner of Coco Rose Interiors